pimms/Pim/README.md

 ## 4. Linking to Pim ##

+Open up the project property-page by right clicking on the project name and select "properties".

 In the top left corner, select "All Configurations" from the Configuration selection menu.

 Open the project properties.
 Under the "C/C++"->"General" tab, add the following path